Isn’t it easy to just live in a fantasy world? To think you’re somehow immune to the security threats floating round the web for an easy prey.

 - $11.95 a month – 1 month plan.

-If you prefer a very bare bone and simple VPN for your Mac, then CyberGhost is perfect for you.
+If you prefer a very bare bone yet efficient VPN for your Mac, then CyberGhost is perfect for you.

-Besides that, it offers plenty of servers in a multitude of locations that support both P2P and streaming services without any data logging.
+Moreover, it has plenty of servers in a multitude of locations that support both P2P and streaming services without any data logging.

 Speed wise, this provider didn’t disappoint me either.
 It easily managed to score pretty decent upload and download speeds.

-Just like other best VPN client for Mac in this blog, CyberGhost offers simultaneous connections.
-You can connect up to 7 devices simultaneously on one subscription plan.
+You can connect up to 7 devices simultaneously on one CyberGhost subscription plan.

-As always, CyberGhost offers a full 45-day money back guarantee for ultimate peace of mind.
+As always, it offers a full 45-day money back guarantee for ultimate peace of mind.

 - $4.99 a month – 6 months plan.